2025 Copa Chile

-The 2025 Copa Chile, officially known as Copa Chile Coca-Cola Sin Azúcar 2025 for sponsorship purposes, is the 45th edition of the Copa Chile, the country's national football cup tournament.
-The tournament began on 26 January and is scheduled to end in November 2025.
+The 2025 Copa Chile, officially known as Copa Chile Coca-Cola Sin Azúcar 2025 for sponsorship purposes, was the 45th edition of the Copa Chile, the country's national football cup tournament.
+The tournament began on 26 January and ended on 10 December 2025.

+Huachipato were the champions, winning their first Copa Chile title after defeating Deportes Limache 4–3 on penalty kicks following a 1–1 draw in the final.
 Universidad de Chile were the defending champions, but they were eliminated by Curicó Unido in the round of 16.

 Format

 For this edition, the Copa Chile had a change in its format, being played only by the 16 Primera División and 16 Primera B teams, leaving out teams from Segunda División Profesional and amateur sides, and the competition featured a group stage for the first time since 2015 instead of the regional and national stages played in the two previous editions.
 In the group stage, the 32 participating teams were divided into eight groups of four according to geographical location, with each of the four geographical zones in which the competition has been split (North, Central–North, Central–South, and South) being allocated two groups.
 The top two teams in each group advanced to the knockout stages (round of 16, quarter-finals, semi-finals, and final).